 Laptops are notorious for overheating.
 MacBooks are no different and it can be annoying when you can’t have the laptop on your lap and when your fingers heat up just by touching the keyboard.
 Luckily, there are strategies for ensuring your MacBook doesn’t overheat.

-Here are some tips to help you prevent your MacBook from overheating.
+Here are some tips to help you stop your MacBook from overheating.

 Test to find a problem